AnnaWiddrington/Cheesecake/README.md

 ## User Stories
 ### Site Goals
 The aim of Love, Elle-Leigh Cheesecakes is to provide potential or returning customers with information on what the business provides.
-The website aims to provide customers with easy access to the products that the business provides, alongside a way in whih they are able to contact the business in order to enquire how to order from them.
+The website aims to provide customers with easy access to the products that the business provides, alongside a way in which they are able to contact the business in order to enquire how to order from them.

  ### User Goals:
 * As a user of this site I need to be able to find information quickly and easily.